PDFWAC 296-155-53408

 (iii) Training under this section must be administered in accordance with WAC 296-155-53409(2).

-(g) Devices originally designed by the manufacturer for use as: A safety device (see WAC 296-155-53410), operational aid (see WAC 296-155-53412), or a means to prevent power line contact or electrocution, when used to comply with this section, must meet the manufacturer's procedures for use and conditions of use.
+(g) Devices originally designed by the manufacturer for use as a safety device (see WAC 296-155-53410), operational aids (see WAC 296-155-53412), or a means to prevent power line contact or electrocution, when used to comply with this section, must meet the manufacturer's procedures for use and conditions of use.

-(a) The crane/derrick must be provided with an electrical ground directly to the crane/derrick frame;
+(a) The crane/equipment must be provided with an electrical ground directly to the crane/equipment frame;

 (b) Ground jumper cables must be attached to materials being handled by boom equipment when electrical charge is induced while working near energized transmitters.
 Crews must be provided with nonconductive poles having large alligator clips or other similar protection to attach the ground cable to the load;